 The present worth method is used to convert present and future expenditures into an equivalent expenditure today.
 This method is based upon the time value of money, or the principle that a dollar spent today is worth more in the future, because if it were invested it would yield a return.
-A discount rate, an assumed rate of return, is used to calculate the present worth of future annual and recurring (replacement) expenditures.
+To calculate the present worth of future annual and recurring (replacement) expenditures, a "discount rate" that is an assumed rate of return is used.
 The National Park Service uses a discount rate of 7 per cent.

-For Alternative I - Status Quo, the total life cycle costs over the life of the plan are calculated to range from approximately \$22.1 to 23.1 million..
+For Alternative I - Status Quo, the total life cycle costs over the life of the plan were calculated to range from approximately \$22.1 to 23.1 million..